People may have chronic medical conditions, along with substance abuse.

 Some medical conditions will take precedence over the direct treatment of substance abuse.
 Typically, these are very serious or life-threatening conditions.

-For instance, a person with severe cirrhosis of the liver, some type of cancer, or who suffered a heart attack may initially be treated only for the medical condition.
+For instance, a person with severe cirrhosis of the liver, cancer, or someone who suffered a heart attack may initially be treated only for the medical condition.
 Specific interventions for substance abuse may occur later after the medical condition is brought under control and stabilized.

 Such individuals may be given medicines to address withdrawal symptoms while they are being treated for their medical condition, but formal therapy and other treatments aimed specifically at substance abuse may be delayed until the medical condition is stabilized.